-Incoming Wright State University students are eligible to compete for Competitive Honors/Trustees Scholarships, four-year awards that begin Fall 2016 and range in value from $2,500 up to the amount of in-state tuition, room/board, and books.
-Approximately 75 Competitive Honors/Trustees Scholarships will be offered to supplement other scholarship awards from Wright State, provided that the combined totals of scholarship assistance do not exceed the cost of attendance as calculated by the Office of Financial Aid.
-Recipients of Competitive Honors/Trustees Scholarships must participate in the University Honors Program and complete the requirements for graduation as a University Honors Scholar.
+Incoming Wright State University students are eligible to compete for Competitive Honors/Trustees Scholarships renewable for four years.
+These awards are for students attending the Dayton Campus.
+Recipients of the Competitive Honors/Trustees Scholarships must participate in the University Honors Program and complete the requirements for graduation as a University Honors Scholar.

 - Discuss a unique accomplishment that sets you apart.

 Applicants who do not meet the eligibility requirements will not be considered.
-Eligible applicants who are not selected for a Trustees Scholarship (the value of in-state tuition, room/board, and books) will automatically be considered for one of the remaining Competitive Honors Scholarships (amounts vary from $2,500 up to the value of in-state tuition) to be awarded.
-Some finalists may be invited to campus for an interview with the selection committee in March 2016.
-All eligible applicants reviewed by the selection committee will be notified of award decisions in April 2016.
+Eligible applicants who are not selected for a Trustees Scholarship will automatically be considered for one of the remaining Competitive Honors Scholarships.
+Some finalists may be invited to campus for an interview with the selection committee in March.
+Recipients of Competitive Honors/Trustees Scholarships will be notified of award decisions in April.
 All Competitive Honors/Trustee Scholarships are awarded as funds are available.

 The University Honors Program also awards scholarships to continuing Honors students on a competitive basis, including: